Updated: Oct 19

 Tip: There is a small grocery right next to the hotel, which is incredibly convenient after a tiring day.

-Prague is expensive but not ridiculously so.
+Prague is expensive but not ridiculously so, a pleasant surprise.
 Hotels are reasonably priced (during the off season).
 Cabs are expensive, as you would expect them to be anywhere in Europe.
 A proper meal on average will be around EUR 10-15 per person.

-Had no issues with safety.
+Unlike in Western Europe, we had no major issues with safety.
 We felt everyone we met was warm and helpful.

 First stop, the Namasti Miru Church (just a ten minute walk from the hotel).
 This is a neo-gothic church of St. Ludmila.
 Made of brick, this church has a three-aisle basilica with a transept in the shape of a cross.